4 eggs, beaten

 5. Add fish sauce & soy sauce, and stir well.
 Toss in crab meat & stir lightly to combine.
 If you want to scramble the eggs at this step, you can do so by pushing the rice over to one side of the pan with the spatula and cooking the eggs there until done & then tossing it in with the rice.
 Otherwise, just add the pre-scrambled eggs.

 6. Stir in scallions, basil & sliced jalapenos and remove from heat.
-Season with a pinch of white pepper.
+Season with white pepper, sugar, and 1/2 tsp. salt.
 Adjust seasonings as needed (NOTE: I like to keep this dish on the less salty side, especially since it will be served with additional chili fish sauce and may be accompanied by other savory Thai dishes).

-7. Serve in a large bowl or platter, garnished with cilantro, sliced cucumbers & lime wedges.
+7. Serve in a large bowl or platter, garnished with cilantro, sliced cucumbers, lime wedges and tomato wedges, if desired.